Treze Tílias

 Treze Tílias (German: Dreizehnlinden, literally "Thirteen Lindens") is a municipality located in the state of Santa Catarina, South Region, Brazil.
-It covers about 185.205 km² and sits about 470 km from the state capital, Florianópolis.
+It covers about 185.205 km2 and sits about 470 km from the state capital, Florianópolis.
 The municipality population estimate for 2020 is 7,991.
-Treze Tílias was originally created on October 13, 1933.
+Treze Tílias was originally created on 13 October 1933, the result of an emigration scheme supported by the Austrian government in Vienna.
+Dreizehnlinden is known for its maintenance of Austrian culture and language until the present as well as its resistance to Nazi-Germany take-over after Anschluss in 1938.

 Founded by Austrian immigrants, the large majority from Tyrol and Vorarlberg, Treze Tílias exhibits an Alpine-influenced timber framing style of architecture.
 Most residents speak Portuguese and the southern Austro-Bavarian dialect of Austrian German.
 The economy of Treze Tílias is based on agriculture, tourism, and woodworking.